 In 2006, ICRI was invited to provide consulting and training to several Zimbabwean NGOs.
 This led to a request from local government authorities to establish a more permanent presence in the country.
-In 2007, ICRI Zimbabwe was formed.
-ICRI maintains a headquarters office in Harare, as well as a field office in the community of Buhera.
+In 2007, ICRI Zimbabwe was formed and maintains headquarters in Harare.

 Orphaned and Vulnerable Children Intervention Project

-1.6 million of the world’s 14 million HIV/AIDS orphans reside in Zimbabwe.
-There is a need for care, support, and advocacy on behalf of Zimbabwe’s orphaned and vulnerable children.
-We work to start or improve programs that address the basic needs of orphaned and vulnerable children, including education, health care, shelter, and psycho-social support.
+We established and/or improved existing programs that addressed the basic needs of orphaned and vulnerable children, including education, health care, shelter, and psycho-social support.
 Past work includes:

-providing educational materials and financial support to programs serving orphaned children
+Provision of educational materials and financial support to programs serving orphaned children,

-triaging children’s healthcare needs through linkages to community-based clinics
+Triage of children’s healthcare needs through linkages to community-based clinics.

 Support for Women and Girls

-CRIZ provides intensive support services to orphaned and vulnerable young women and girls, with a particular focus on two particularly underserved populations in Zimbabwe: young women who have endured sexual assault, abuse, and/or are HIV-positive.
-We run accessible drop-in centers where young women can find a safe space and connect to support services including individual and group counseling; educational assistance such as tutoring and scholarships; economic alternatives such as vocational skills building, small business training, and seed grants; and peer-based health education and empowerment.
-Our goal is to advance the safety, stability, and self-sufficiency of young women and girls in Zimbabwe.
+ICRI Zimbabwe provided intensive support services to orphaned and vulnerable young women and girls, with a particular focus on particularly under-served populations in Zimbabwe: young women who have endured sexual assault, abuse, and/or are HIV-positive.
+We run accessible drop-in centers where young women can find a safe space and connect to support services including individual and group counseling, educational assistance such as tutoring and scholarships, economic alternatives such as vocational skills building, small business training, and seed grants, and peer-based health education and empowerment.

 Sustainable Families Project

-- Support for Women and Girls has provided intensive advocacy and support to 40 young women, and training on the rights and needs of young women to 300 community members.
+- Support for Women and Girls has provided support to 40 young women, and training on the rights and needs of young women to 300 community members.

 - The Grassroots Advocacy Project has provided capacity building, training, and organizational mentoring to 23 grassroots organizations serving children and families.